In order to work as a professional HVAC technician, certain licensing and certifications are required.

 - South Dakota

-3. Additional Opportunities for Certification/Licensing
+3. Additional Opportunities for HVAC Certification and Licensing